 Connect with alumni: Make those connections!
 Use the LinkedIn alumni tool to connect with UA alumni.
 Message other students - from UA or other universities - via Handshake to learn more about places they've worked or interned.

-Set up a virtual appointment: Even though campus may be shut down temporarily, the Career Development Center counseling team is available for all our services via phone, video, and email.
+Set up a virtual appointment: The Career Development Center counseling team is available for all our services via phone, video, and email.
 We're happy to continue assisting you with your career-related needs, so contact us to set up an appointment!

 Attend virtual career fairs and events: Organizations like Career Eco host virtual and online opportunities to connect with employers.
 Additionally, several companies and organizations have turned to virtual career fairs or events to meet with recruits.
 Check out company websites for information as well as Handshake for updates.